Lesson Overview

 Red Flags to Watch For:

-• Pressure to accept immediately without time to consider
+• Pressure to accept immediately without time to consider ("We need an answer by tomorrow")

-• Vague job descriptions or responsibilities
+• Vague job descriptions or shifting responsibilities

-• No clear career progression path
+• No clear career progression path or "we'll figure it out" answers

-• Compensation significantly below market rate
+• Compensation significantly below market rate with no clear justification

 Salary Negotiation for New Graduates